 EASY You should know the basics of the craft and have made at least one project.

 INTERMEDIATE You should be comfortable with the craft and ready to learn something new.

 ADVANCED You should have made several projects and should be comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking crafters.

 Janel Laidman learned to knit while an exchange student in Denmark, where she observed that all the Danish girls seemed to be able to knit socks and learn physics at the same time.
 Wanting to be just as cool, she bought a sweater's worth of Icelandic yarnâ€”and a lifelong odyssey was launched!

 Janel is known for her artistic colorwork and lace designs.
 Remembering those Danish days, she returned to the intriguing subject of socks and in 2005 wrote her first book, The Eclectic Sole.
-Since then she's gone on to author The Enchanted Sole, The Sock Report, Skein Theory, and her newest venture, Art & Sole.
+Since then she's gone on to author The Enchanted Sole, The Sock Report, and Skein Theory.

-Janel lives in the semi-wilds of Eugene, Oregon, where she spends her time playing with wool string, spinning her own yarn, and inventing new and exciting ways to incorporate chocolate into her diet.
+Janel lives in the semi-wilds of Sherwood, Oregon, where she spends her time playing with wool string, spinning her own yarn, and inventing new and exciting ways to incorporate chocolate into her diet.

 STITCHES West 2015 Classes

 Thursday 1:30 pm - 4:30 pm SOLD OUT

 1049 Easy Painted Stitches: Introduction to Stranded Colorwork